Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Conclusion

 \section{Conclusion}

-The self-energy correction for various states of hydrogen-like ions is calculated.
-Two gauges are considered, acceleration tricks are discussed and convenient formulas for the corresponding calculations are collected.
+The self-energy correction for various states of hydrogen-like ions is considered.
+Two gauges, Feynman and Coulomb ones, are studied, the acceleration tricks are discussed, and a self-consistent set of useful for the corresponding calculations formulas are collected.

-Overall, the total numerical uncertainty of the SE correction is mainly determined by the numerical uncertainty of the many-potential contribution.
-The contribution itself is significantly smaller in the Coulomb gauge than in the Feynman one.
-It could be seen, firstly, by the blue curves in the Fig.~\ref{fig:01m_terms} (a), and secondly, in Fig.~\ref{fig:01m_terms} (b), where the sum of the zero- and one-potential contributions is shown separately.
-Despite the smallness of the many-potential contribution, it does not allow obtaining a full self-energy correction with greater accuracy if no acceleration schemes are involved.
-An important feature of the Coulomb gauge SE calculations is the absence of the large reductions between the momentum (zero-, one-potential) contributions in the low-$Z$ region.
+The acceleration schemes do improve the accuracy of calculations.
+The combination of the Coulomb gauge and the Sapirstein-Cheng partial-wave-expansion convergence-acceleration scheme \cite{sap_orig} is most suitable (among those considered) for calculating the self-energy correction in hydrogen-like ions, especially when studying light nuclei.

-The acceleration schemes do improve the accuracy of the calculations performed.
-Using either the two-potential scheme or the SC scheme reduces the extrapolation error and allows one to obtain up to two new significant figures in the many-potential contribution.
-The combination of Coulomb gauge and SC scheme is most suitable (among those considered) for calculating the self-energy correction in hydrogen-like ions, especially when considering light nuclei.
-The next goal is to consider the Fried-Yennie gauge; we believe that the analysis performed will simplify the calculation of a wide range of more complex radiative corrections with the self-energy loop.
+We believe that the analysis performed in the present work will facilitate the calculation of a wide range of more complex radiative corrections with the self-energy loop.